ENGR110/ENGR110.github.io/index.md

 Do your own work
 Collaboration for learning and helping each other is encouraged, however all assignments must be exclusively _your own work_.
 Cheating results in 0 credit for the assignment, reporting to the Dean, and possible further consequences.

-See the [[http://studentcode.iu.edu/responsibilities/academic-misconduct.html][official IU policies]] for more information.
+See the [official IU policy](http://studentcode.iu.edu/responsibilities/academic-misconduct.html) for more information.

 No late work
 You may submit multiple times to the Autograder; the highest scoring submission is the one that will be used in grading.
 No submissions after the deadline will be accepted.
 Sometimes the Autograder server may be heavily used and respond more slowly, so plan accordingly.